maxtyson123/MaxOS/docs/CONTRIBUTING.md

 We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

 ## Code Standard
-To keep the code understandable please make sure it is formatted and reable.
+To keep the code understandable please make sure it is formatted and readable.
 Please look in the coding style [docs](Styles/Coding%20Style.md) for more information.

 ## We Use [GitHub Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase (we use [GitHub Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests: